 Neurapraxia poses a lower risk of long-term effects than any other type of brachial plexus injury and is the most common.
 Symptoms include burning and tingling nerve pain, arm and shoulder weakness, and sensitivity near the injury site.
 Babies with neurapraxia do not usually need treatment, and the symptoms typically disappear on their own after a few weeks.

 The Persistent Pulmonary Hypertension of the Newborn (PPHN) – also known as persistent fetal circulation – is a serious birth injury that affects the newborn’s ability to breathe.
 The area that is responsible for giving the baby oxygen shuts down, which causes the baby difficulty with breathing.
 PPHN can be caused by lack of oxygen during birth, lack of blood flow during birth, and other forms of fetal distress.
 It can also be caused by some prescription medications being taken by the infant’s mother during pregnancy.

 PPHN may lead to heart murmurs, rapid heartbeat, cyanosis, cerebral palsy, and many other issues.
 Liability for these injuries and serious medical complications can fall into either the physician’s hands, the hospital itself, or a combination of both.

 Cephalohematoma is a bleeding injury under the cranium that can occur during vaginal childbirth, first appearing as a visible red bump on the top of the newborn baby’s head.
 Cephalohematoma may be caused by an incorrect assessment of the newborn’s weight prior to delivery, pulling the infant too hard during delivery, using too much pressure during vacuum extraction, or improper use of forceps.

-Get the compensation you deserve with a Tampa birth injury lawyer
+Get justice with an experienced birth injury lawyer